hexedtech/codemp-nvim/README.md

 > [!CAUTION]
-> codemp-nvim is not finished nor ready for early adopters, this is a demo
+> codemp-nvim is not finished nor ready for early adopters, this is a demo Interact with this plugin using the `:MP` command.

-to interact with this plugin use the `:MP` command
+Most actions can be performed from the side tree: toggle it with `:MP toggle`.

 | command | description |
 | --- | --- |